joolstorrentecalo/gitlab-foss/doc/development/geo.md

 ## Authentication

-To authenticate Git and file transfers, each `GeoNode` record has two fields:
+To authenticate file transfers, each `GeoNode` record has two fields:

 - A public access key (`access_key` field).
 - A secret access key (`secret_access_key` field).

 The **secondary** site authenticates itself via a [JWT request](https://jwt.io/).

-The **secondary** site authorizes HTTP requests with the `Authorization` header:
+When the **secondary** site wishes to download a file, it sends an HTTP request with the `Authorization` header:

 ```plaintext
 Authorization: GL-Geo <access_key>:<JWT payload>
 ```

-The **primary** site uses the `access_key` field to look up the corresponding **secondary** site and decrypts the JWT payload.
+The **primary** site uses the `access_key` field to look up the corresponding **secondary** site and decrypts the JWT payload, which contains additional information to identify the file request.

-NOTE:
-JWT requires synchronized clocks between the machines involved, otherwise the **primary** site may reject the request.

-### File transfers

-When the **secondary** site wishes to download a file, the JWT payload contains additional information to identify the file request.
 This ensures that the **secondary** site downloads the right file for the right database ID.
 For example, for an LFS object, the request must also include the SHA256 sum of the file.
 An example JWT